RESEARCH AND EVALUATION

 This project is currently still in the development phase and trials should commence this year.
 We’re excited to see how the implementation of biophilia benefits patients in the hospital environment.

-A preliminary trial in our Children’s ED at Chelsea and Westminster Hospital showed promising findings.
+Our research study in our Children’s ED at Chelsea and Westminster Hospital showed promising findings.
 We gave patients tablets with a scale on which to rank their pain both before and after the VR intervention.
 On average, there was a 42.9% reduction in pain levels and a 57.6% reduction in anxiety levels.
-While our research continues, this is significant in recognising the impact that new technologies such as VR can have in improving the hospital environment.
+This demonstrates that digitally immersive and augmented reality interventions have the potential to improve patient experience.

 2019 saw our first PhD student, Greg Windle, publish his thesis titled ‘The Impact of Engagement with the Arts on the Health and Wellbeing of Hospital Inpatients with Dementia’ after three years of working with our arts participation programme.